fdalk/1029/project/README.md

-remove all the code and keep only the instructions: This is a complex set of requirements that requires restructuring the authentication flow to stop "auto-creating" data and instead guide the user through a defined funnel.
+This is a complex set of requirements that requires restructuring the authentication flow to stop "auto-creating" data and instead guide the user through a defined funnel.

 Here is the general professional implementation plan and the necessary code changes for reference only.